wp-plugins/tweet-my-post/readme.txt

 4. Log Page

 == Changelog ==

-= 1.7.34 =
-* Updated library to follow Twitter API changes.
-TMP works again!

-= 1.7.33 =
+= 1.8.7 =
-* Updated jQuery to remove deprecated code
+* Fixed UI bugs
+* Not featured images are sent are native image for the tweet.

 = 1.7.32 =
 * Added option to set defaults for Editor's Sidebar.